benignware-labs/bootstrap-device-utilities/README.md

 In contrast to viewport, device dimensions are fixed at the maximum resolution.
 For example, with standard bootstrap breakpoints applied at `768px`, `992px` and `1200px`, an ipad of `768x1024` will be `sm` in portrait-, but `md` in landscape-orientation.
 Making use of standard viewport-based helpers would force different images to be loaded on window which is not suitable for the purpose of optimization.
 In order to match the overall maximum resolution, bootstrap-device-utilities also take device-height into account.
-This way, static as well as dynamic images can be easily delivered at individual sizes.
+This way, images can be easily delivered at individual sizes.

 The package contains a less and a sass-version as well as a compiled css-distribution.